h591304/INF122_Oblig/README.md

 # INF122_oblig0
-This repo is for the first Haskell mandatory assignment for the INF122!
+This repo is for the Haskell mandatory assignments for the INF122 course!